-Through hands-on investigation with the EHC’s skins and skulls collection, students uncover physical and behavioral differences of some of Georgia’s local forest friends.
-Interactive games, a take home craft, and a playful visit with our resident turtle help students understand animal needs and appreciate the role each of them play in protecting our native animal friends.
+Through hands-on investigation with the GEHC’s skins and skulls collection, students uncover physical and behavioral differences of some of Georgia’s local forest friends.
+Interactive games, a take-home craft, and a playful visit with our resident turtle help students understand animal needs and appreciate the role each of them play in protecting our native animal friends.

 Exploring Plants, Animals, Rocks & Soil

-Through investigative plant and animal activities, a hands-on exploration of animal skins, and a take home tree cookie craft, students develop an understanding of the relationship between plants, animals, rocks, and soil.
+Through investigative plant and animal activities, a hands-on exploration of animal skins, and a take-home nature craft, students develop an understanding of the relationship between plants, animals, rocks, and soil.

 Diversity Of Life

-Follow a single raindrop’s journey and discover the many places water can be found.
-Through an interactive game and a powerful demonstration, students gain a sense of just how limited our most precious resource is and that every drops DOES count!
-A take home craft reinforces the message to be water savers, not water wasters.
+Follow a single raindrop’s journey and discover the many places that water can be found.
+Through an interactive game and a powerful demonstration, students gain a sense of just how limited our most precious resource is and how every drops DOES count!
+A take-home craft reinforces the message to be water savers, not water wasters.

 Ecosystems & Animal Adaptations

-Alligators survived for millions of years and dinosaurs didn’t because they put their coats on when it got cold!!
 Students discover the importance of animal adaptations for survival during this non-stop adventure including a migration survival flight and an interactive experience with skins, skulls, and scat discovery tables!
-A take home craft reinforces the differences between our daytime and night time forest friends.